wisniewskikr/chrisblog-it-cloud/kubernetes/other/springcloud-kubernetes-multiple-discovery/README.md

 USAGE
 -----

+> **NOTE:**  Please run all commands in the same Command Line tool where you connected Minikube to Docker (check section **Preconditions**).
+Provided YAML files have properties  **imagePullPolicy: Never** so it means that images have to be stored in Minikube.
+To do it Minikube has to be connected with Docker before building images.

 Usage steps:
 1. Build package with `mvn clean package -D maven.test.skip`
-1. Create network with `docker network create helloworld-network`
-1. Build Service Discovery image with `docker build -f service-discovery/Dockerfile-Fast -t service-discovery-image ./service-discovery`
+1. Build Service Discovery image with `docker build -f service-discovery/Dockerfile-Fast -t wisniewskikr/springcloud-kubernetes-multiple-discovery-discovery-image ./service-discovery`
-1. Start Service Discovery container with `docker run -d -p 8761:8761 --network helloworld-network -e spring.application.name=service-discovery -e server.port=8761 -e eureka.client.fetch-registry=false -e eureka.client.register-with-eureka=false --name service-discovery-container service-discovery-image`
-1. Build Service Storage HelloWorld image with `docker build -f service-helloworld-storage/Dockerfile-Fast -t service-helloworld-storage-image ./service-helloworld-storage`
+1. Build Service Display image with `docker build -f service-helloworld-display/Dockerfile-Fast -t wisniewskikr/springcloud-kubernetes-multiple-discovery-display-image ./service-helloworld-display`
-1. Start Service Storage HelloWorld 1 container with `docker run -d -p 8081:8081 --network helloworld-network -e spring.application.name=service-helloworld-storage -e server.port=8081 -e eureka.client.service-url.defaultZone=http://service-discovery-container:8761/eureka -e management.endpoints.jmx.exposure.include=health,info,env,beans -e management.endpoints.web.exposure.include=health,info,env,beans -e service.helloworld.message="Hello World" --name service-helloworld-storage-container-1 service-helloworld-storage-image`
-1. Start Service Storage HelloWorld 2 container with `docker run -d -p 8082:8082 --network helloworld-network -e spring.application.name=service-helloworld-storage -e server.port=8082 -e eureka.client.service-url.defaultZone=http://service-discovery-container:8761/eureka -e management.endpoints.jmx.exposure.include=health,info,env,beans -e management.endpoints.web.exposure.include=health,info,env,beans -e service.helloworld.message="Hello World" --name service-helloworld-storage-container-2 service-helloworld-storage-image`
-1. Build Service Display HelloWorld image with `docker build -f service-helloworld-display/Dockerfile-Fast -t service-helloworld-display-image ./service-helloworld-display`
+1. Build Service Storage image with `docker build -f service-helloworld-storage/Dockerfile-Fast -t wisniewskikr/springcloud-kubernetes-multiple-discovery-storage-image ./service-helloworld-storage`
-1. Start Service Display HelloWorld container with `docker run -d -p 8080:8080 --network helloworld-network -e spring.application.name=service-helloworld-display -e server.port=8080 -e eureka.client.service-url.defaultZone=http://service-discovery-container:8761/eureka -e management.endpoints.jmx.exposure.include=health,info,env,beans -e management.endpoints.web.exposure.include=health,info,env,beans -e service.helloworld.storage.name=service-helloworld-storage --name service-helloworld-display-container service-helloworld-display-image`

-1. Visit (expected first uuid - feature of load balancer) `http://localhost:8080`
-1. Visit (expected second uuid - feature of load balancer) `http://localhost:8080`
-1. Visit (expected again first uuid - feature of load balancer) `http://localhost:8080`
-1. (Optional) Check services in Service Discovery by visiting `http://localhost:8761`
-1. (Optional) Check first Service HelloWorld Storage by visiting `http://localhost:8081`
+1. Start Discovery microservices with `kubectl apply -f 1-discovery.yaml`
+1. Start Storage microservices with `kubectl apply -f 2-storage.yaml`
+1. Start Display microservices with `kubectl apply -f 3-display.yaml`
+1. Launch HelloWorld Display Service in browser with `minikube service service-display-kubernetes-show`
+1. (Optional) Launch Discovery Service in browser with `minikube service service-discovery-show`
-1. (Optional) Check second Service HelloWorld Storage by visiting `http://localhost:8082`
+1. (Optional) Launch HelloWorld Storage Service in browser with `minikube service service-storage-kubernetes-show`
 1. Clean up environment:

-    * Remove Service Discovery container with `docker rm -f service-discovery-container`
+    * In Command Line remove all microservices with `kubectl delete -f 3-display.yaml`
+    * In Command Line remove all microservices with `kubectl delete -f 2-storage.yaml`
+    * In Command Line remove all microservices with `kubectl delete -f 1-discovery.yaml`
-    * Remove Service Discovery image with `docker rmi service-discovery-image`
+    * Remove Service Discovery image with `docker rmi wisniewskikr/springcloud-kubernetes-multiple-discovery-discovery-image`
-    * Remove Service HelloWorld container with `docker rm -f service-helloworld-storage-container-1`
-    * Remove Service HelloWorld container with `docker rm -f service-helloworld-storage-container-2`
-    * Remove Service HelloWorld container with `docker rm -f service-helloworld-display-container`
-    * Remove Service HelloWorld image with `docker rmi service-helloworld-storage-image`
+    * Remove Service Display image with `docker rmi wisniewskikr/springcloud-kubernetes-multiple-discovery-display-image`
-    * Remove Service HelloWorld image with `docker rmi service-helloworld-display-image`
+    * Remove Service Storage image with `docker rmi wisniewskikr/springcloud-kubernetes-multiple-discovery-storage-image`
-    * Remove network with `docker network rm helloworld-network`